ceph-mgr module(s) inaccessible after a reboot

 Also, I tend to see this behaviour when the exec name is just 'exe'.
 If it shows as a regular exec name (and hence, the respawn probably did not occur), everything seems to work fine.

-#9 Updated by John Spray almost 2 years ago
+#9 Updated by John Spray over 2 years ago

 - Status changed from New to Closed

 There's no log to look at, and no further reports, so I'm going to close this.